 Type of Programme Structure of Programme Bachelor of Technology with Elective Students choose several elective courses to widen their specialisation area and their knowledge in industrial technology.
-Bachelor of Technology with Minor Students choose and complete one minor area offered by other schools.
-Starting at the beginning of the second semester of Year I. semester of Year I.
+Bachelor of Technology with Minor Students choose and complete one minor area offered by other schools.Starting in the second semester of Year I.